 - Copywriters – Will help you with writing text or copy for you.

 - Designers and Freelancers – Hire a good designer to help with developing the brand of your blog.
-For example, I had a very talented designer from my daughter's team at Lidyr Creative help with the fonts, colors and layout of the images here and on Basic Blog Tips.

 - Content Curation Platforms – I use Scoop.it to curate interesting and educational content that I share on social media.
 No one wants to follow people who are constantly pushing and promoting their own content all the time.
 Curate relevant content and share it with your readers to balance out your promotional posts.